-Legg-Calve-Perthes disease typically affects one hip, but sometimes it develops in both hips.
-Although Legg-Calve-Perthes disease can affect children of nearly any age, it's most common among boys ages 2 to 12.
+Although Legg-Calve-Perthes disease can affect children of nearly any age, it's most common among boys ages 4 to 8.

 Signs and symptoms of Legg-Calve-Perthes disease include:

 Legg-Calve-Perthes disease usually involves just one hip, but both hips are affected in some children.

 Legg-Calve-Perthes disease occurs when too little blood is supplied to the ball portion of the hip joint (femoral head).
 Without an adequate blood supply, this bone becomes unstable, and it may break easily and heal poorly.
 The underlying cause of the temporary reduction in blood flow to the femoral head is still unknown.